AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Default Type Initialization for Invariants
 --------------------------------------------

-* The initial, whole value must support the invariant
+* Invariant must host for initial value
-* Some types may need default type initialization to satisfy the requirement
+* May need default type initialization to satisfy requirement

 .. code:: Ada

    package P is
-     type T is private with Type_Invariant => Zero (T);
+     -- Type is private, so we can't use Default_Value here type T is private with Type_Invariant => Zero (T);
      procedure Op (This : in out T);
      function Zero (This : T) return Boolean;
    private
-     type T is new Integer with Default_Value => 0;
-     function Zero (This : T) return Boolean is (This = 0);
+     -- Type is not a record, so we need to use aspect -- (A record could use default values for its components) type T is new Integer with Default_Value => 0; function Zero (This : T) return Boolean is (This = 0);
    end P;

-.. container:: speakernote

-   We want to place the invariant aspect clause in the visible part for the sake of inheritance (were this a tagged type).
-   The function is required because the full view is the first place we can refer to the fact that T is an integer type.
-   The type derivation is required because we cannot apply DefaultValue to predefined types (because must go on declarations).

 ---------------------------------
 Type Invariant Clause Placement
 ---------------------------------